nabiulla/suricata-update-backup/doc/index.rst

 .. option:: --local=<filename or directory>

    A path to a filename or directory of local rule files to include.
-May be specified multiple times and should not include files in the output path.

    If the path is a directory all files ending in *.rules* will be loaded.